razamehar/Simple-Neural-Network-Implementation-using-NumPy/README.md

 A simple Python implementation of a neural network to solve the XOR problem using various initialization techniques and activation functions.

 ## Overview
 A straightforward Python implementation of a neural network to solve the XOR problem using NumPy.
-This network is trained via backpropagation and supports various initialization techniques and activation functions.
+This network is trained via backpropagation and supports various initialization methods (Random, He, Xavier) and activation functions (Linear, Sigmoid, ReLU).

 ## The Process
 <div>